 Candidates for graduation must apply by completing the required forms which are available in the Registrar's Office.
 The deadlines are May 1 for December graduation, and December 1 for May and August graduations.
-Students completing degrees in December participate in the December Commencement ceremony.
-Students completing degrees in May and August participate in the May Commencement ceremony.

 WITHDRAWAL FROM LAKE ERIE COLLEGE

 Withdrawal from the College